 “‘I guess Don and Jean liked the hospitality I showed them.
 Don convinced me I could grow with the company, and here we are 32 years later.
 I love my job.
 Every day is different, with different challenges.
 The organization has given me the authority to do what I see fit, and the Schraders have been fantastic to me,’ Jacquez said.”

 Suzann Jacquez received a full scholarship to play softball at the University of California at Berkeley.
 She then earned her master’s degree in social work from New York University.
 Pat and Patty had one other child after her.
 Thomas Jacquez grew up to become a lefty pitcher, although he relied on calculation rather than power.
 He got a full ride to UCLA and was drafted in the sixth round by the Philadelphia Phillies in 1997.
 Like his father, Thomas got a cup of coffee: nine games with the Phillies in September 2000 (0-0, 11.05).
 His pro career ended in 2004, and after getting his degree from the University of San Francisco in 2006, he became a high-school teacher in that city.
+He went on to form his own pitching instruction business in 2014.
 Both the Jacquez children learned Spanish; while Pat still pronounces his name the Anglicized way, Thomas uses the Hispanic HA-kez.

 Grateful acknowledgment to Pat Jacquez for his memories (e-mail, January 7 and January 14, 2011).